emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

 - Explanation User Interface
 - Version Numbering

-##  5. Log errors/warnings
+##  5. Possible errors

 There are several situations where you get errors/warnings in your project as a result of the installation/updating the EMagiz Mendix connector.

+  - **Log errors/warnings**

  An example of this is when The Mendix project has multiple languages.
 After the import you will receive multiple errors/warnings.
 These are easy to solve by following the steps.

 <p align="center">
   <img src="resources/emc-language-operations.png">